Precision and performance testing of popular CPAP devices [ENG]

 TEST 2 - WITH LEAKAGE

 This is where it gets interesting.
 As you can see, the differences are very clear between the different CPAP's.
-There are two independent problems here:
+There are two independent problems here:- a problem with setting the required pressure (measurement?)

 - a problem with the pump performance